-Palo Alto, Ca — Genetic testing doesn’t always provide a diagnosis, so Vinit Mahajan M.D., Ph.D., associate professor of ophthalmology at Stanford University, has applied proteomics to better understand disease in his patients.
+Palo Alto, Ca — Genetic testing doesn’t always provide a diagnosis, so Vinit Mahajan M.D., Ph.D., professor of ophthalmology at Stanford University, has applied proteomics to better understand disease in his patients.

 Proteomics is the large-scale analysis of protein expression, and for over a decade, Mahajan and his team have been using this technology to discover biomarkers, therapeutic targets, and molecular pathways involved in eye diseases where diagnosis is difficult and current treatment is inadequate.